Bal privé

 "Bal privé" is a song by German girl group Preluders.
-It was written by Johnsson, Jonas Blee, Håkan Lundberg and for their debut studio album Girls in the House (2003).
+It was written by Kristina Viktoria Johnsson, Jonas Blee, and Håkan Lundberg and recorded for the band's debut studio album Girls in the House (2003).
 Production was helmed by Jörn-Uwe Fahrenkrog-Petersen and Gena Wernik, with co-production by Felix Schönewald.
-The song was released as the album's second single on 9 February 2004 and reached the top thiry of the German Singles Chart.
+The song was released by Cheyenne Records as the album's second and final single on 9 February 2004 and reached the top thiry of the German Singles Chart.